pantheon-systems/documentation/source/content/overview/enterprise-billing-center.md

 <Tab title="Overview" id="overview" active={true}>

 Billing can be challenging, especially for businesses managing large numbers of sites.
 The Enterprise Billing Center provides detailed billing and site plan information for Enterprise (contract) customers.
 The information available here will allow you to:

-* Determine chargebacks to internal departments
+- Self-serve common billing needs

-* Self-serve common billing needs
+- Determine chargebacks to internal departments

-* Provide access to billing information to your team
+- Provide access to billing information to your team

-* Analyze your spend across multiple contracts and payment methods
+- Analyze your spend across multiple contracts

 ![Enterprise Billing Center](../../images/enterprise-billing-center.png)